The living room was silent with the exception of their disparate breathing and the creaking of the floor.

 But once the cartoons began to flash across the screen the brothers forgot about the mandate.

-Years later, the boys never forgot as they often mimicked their Father’s soliloquies word for word.
+Years later, the boys never forgot as they often mimicked their Father’s soliloquies word for word all while keeping his mandate.

-Perhaps it was the spirit of repetition that was our Father’s calling card, but we always remembered to walk that line.
+Perhaps it was the spirit of repetition that was our Father’s calling card, but we always endeavored to walk that line.